 Child protection training requirements—Queensland Government protocol

-In Queensland, the approved provider of an education and care service must ensure that nominated supervisors, persons in day-to-day charge and family day care coordinators complete a child protection course required by Government protocol, under section 162A of the Education and Care Services National Law.
-In-house training is not sufficient.
+The approved provider of an education and care service must ensure that nominated supervisors, persons in day-to-day charge and family day care coordinators complete a child protection course if required by government protocol, under section 162A of the Education and Care Services National Law.

-Alternatively, evidence of completion of the following courses will also satisfy compliance with s162A:
+Evidence of completion of 1 of the following courses will satisfy compliance with s162A:

 * These courses have been superseded on the national register of vocational education and training (VET).